 Now, back to the the Amex Card-Not-Present Surcharge.
-If your business is on the OptBlue pricing model AND accepts card-not-present transactions, you’ll be charged the American Express Card Not Present Surcharge.
+If your business is on the OptBlue pricing model AND accepts card-not-present transactions, American Express will impose the card not present surcharge.

 As of 2018, the card-not-present surcharge is 0.30% of the total transaction volume for card-not-present Amex transactions.
 If your business only takes card-not-present transactions, that means you’d be charged on the total of your Amex card transactions.
 If you take some card-not-present payments and some card-present payments, you will only pay the fee on the card-not-present transactions.

-The image below shows how the Card Not Present Surcharge may be listed on some statements.
+The image below shows how some processors list the Card Not Present Surcharge.

 In this statement, the business processed $5,494.31 in card-not-present American Express payments.
 This processor is passing along the CNP surcharge at Amex’s stated cost of 0.30%.
 If you wanted to check the math on the total charge, you would multiply the transaction volume by the rate.
 5,494.31 * 0.003 = 16.48293, which rounds to $16.48 – exactly what the processor charged on this statement.

 CardFellow clients don’t need to check their statements to ensure accuracy.
-As a client, you benefit from CardFellow’s free statement monitoring, where we check all your rates and fees to ensure you’re not overcharged.
+As a client, you benefit from CardFellow’s free statement monitoring, where we check all your rates and fees to ensure your processor doesn’t overcharge.

 Do all processors impose the Card-Not-Present Surcharge?